About Our Injury Prevention & Death Review Initiative

 View Program

-CDR teams primarily review deaths of infants and children, ages 0 to 18, which are reportable to the medical examiner or coroner.
-Interagency collaboration allows data-driven prevention recommendations.
+Child death review (CDR) teams primarily review deaths of infants and children, ages 0 to 18, which are reportable to the medical examiner or coroner.
+The purpose of CDR is to better understand the risk factors and circumstances surrounding a child’s death and to develop policy and program recommendations to prevent future deaths.

 View Program